zuozhenggh/learning-library/data-management-library/security/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 - On the **Start Audit Collection** page, observe the following defaults:

-  - The audit trail location is automatically set to `UNIFIED_AUDIT_TRAIL`.
+  - The audit trail location is automatically set to `UNIFIED_AUDIT_TRAIL`, which is the default audit trail for Autonomous Databases.
   - Audit collection is not yet started.
   - The auto purge feature is not enabled by default.
   - You need to configure an audit collection start date.